-The CEO, CFO and Company Secretary have been nominated as people responsible for communication with the Australian Securities Exchange (ASX).
+The Chief Executive Officer, Chief Financial Officer and Company Secretary have been nominated as people responsible for communication with the ASX.
 This includes responsibility for ensuring compliance with the continuous disclosure requirements in the ASX Listing Rules and overseeing and co-ordinating information disclosure to the ASX, analysts, brokers, Shareholders, the media and the public.

 All information disclosed to the ASX is posted on the Company's website as soon as it is disclosed to the ASX.
-When analysts are briefed following half year and full year results announcements the material used in the presentations is released to the ASX prior to the commencement of the briefing.
+The Board approves material market announcements prior to lodgement with the ASX.
+Where ASX announcements are made without Board approval, the Board receives a copy of such announcements after they have been made.
+When analysts are briefed, including following half year and full year results announcements, the material used in the presentations is released to the ASX prior to the commencement of the briefing.
 Procedures have been established for reviewing whether any price sensitive information has been inadvertently disclosed and, if so, this information is also immediately released to the market.